efememdb/EFEMemDB/README.md

 The same concept can be applied to the space names, or for both.

-For example: some space names are used in order to identify courses for each country (among many others).
+For example: imagine you have space names that identify courses for each country (among many others).
 You will have the following space names: `"coursesUK"`, `"coursesGB"`, `"coursesIT"`, `"coursesFR"` and `"coursesES"`.

 The following command will retrieve all the keys for the course ID 002 in all countries:

 `efemem.keys("course:002", "courses");`